Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 729 ferry routes in 66 countries.

 Guernsey channel islands

-Both Jersey and Guernsey are part of the Channel Islands and are popular vacation destinations for French and British tourist in the summer.
-During summer the ferry prices will also rise quickly and will often be fully booked.
+Both Jersey and Guernsey are part of the Channel Islands and are popular vacation destinations for French and British tourists in the summer.
+During summer, ferry prices will rise quickly and often be fully booked.

-From St Peter Port in Guernsey the city center is only 5 minutes away, and a drive around Guernsey doesn't take longer than an hour.
+From St Peter Port in Guernsey, the city centre is only 5 minutes away, and a drive around Guernsey doesn't take longer than an hour.

-Guernsey is located 50 km west off the Normandy coast of Bretagne (Brittany).
-Guernsey is known for it's rich history, culture and amazing scenery.
-If you want to stroll along the cobbled streets, enjoy a lovely meal in one of the many restaurants or enjoys the beach and the bays, Guernsey offers it all.
+Guernsey is located 50 km west of the Normandy coast of Bretagne (Brittany).
+Guernsey is known for its rich history, culture and amazing scenery.
+If you want to stroll along the cobbled streets, enjoy a lovely meal in one of the many restaurants or enjoy the beach and the bays, Guernsey offers it all.

-Want to read more on the beautiful Channel Islands?
+Want to read more about the beautiful Channel Islands?
 Make sure to read our guide on the Gorgeous Channel Islands Guernsey and Jersey.

 Frequently Asked Questions: ferry to Guernsey